Settlement process – Israel

 The report should be submitted one trading day after the trade was executed.

-For complete details, please refer to the this Bank of Israel link:
+For complete details, please refer to the following Bank of Israel link:

 Registration